 \subsection{Paraphrasing}

 Paraphrasing~\cite{jain2023baseline} was used to defend against prompt injection attacks~\cite{liu2023prompt, liuyi2023prompt, pedro2023prompt, branch2022evaluating} and jailbreaking attacks~\cite{wei2023jailbroken, zou2023universal, deng2023jailbreaker, qi2023visual, li2023multistep, shen2023do} to LLMs.
 We extend paraphrasing to defend against {\name}.
-In particular, given a text, the paraphrasing defense utilizes a LLM to paraphrase it.
-In our scenario, given a question, we use a LLM to paraphrase it before retrieving relevant texts from the knowledge database to generate an answer for it.
-Recall that {\name} crafts poisoned texts such that they could be retrieved for a target question.
-For instance, in the black-box setting, {\name} prepends the target question to a text $I$ to craft a poisoned text.
-In the white-box setting, {\name} optimizes a poisoned text such that a retriever produces similar feature vectors for the poisoned text and the target question.
+In particular, given a text, the paraphrasing defense utilizes an LLM to paraphrase it.
+In our scenario, given a question, we use an LLM to paraphrase it before retrieving relevant texts from the knowledge database to generate an answer for it.
+Recall that {\name} crafts malicious texts such that they could be retrieved for a target question.
+For instance, in the black-box setting, {\name} prepends the target question to a text $I$ to craft a malicious text.
+In the white-box setting, {\name} optimizes a malicious text such that a retriever produces similar feature vectors for the malicious text and the target question.
 Our insight is that paraphrasing the target question would change its structure.
 For instance, when the target question is ``Who is the CEO of OpenAI?''.
 The paraphrased question could be ``Who holds the position of Chief Executive Officer at OpenAI?''.
-As a result, poisoned texts may not be retrieved for the paraphrased target question.
+As a result, malicious texts may not be retrieved for the paraphrased target question.
 Note that we do not paraphrase texts in the knowledge database due to high computational costs.